A self-guided tour of Lafayette Cemetery #1

 Turn left to face the front of the raised graveyard and the broken column inscribed with C.S.A. and a crescent moon.

 The McLellan family plot features a broken column, a symbol used for soldiers who died in youth, that is a memorial to their son, Charles (pictured here), who was killed in action in the American Civil War.
 Charles was originally laid to rest in Virginia, and after the war his family had his remains brought here.
 The McLellans, who were from Maine, came to New Orleans because the father was a ship chandler (supplier).
 All three sons who survived to adulthood fought in wars – Charles and Alden in the Civil War on the side of the Confederacy, and Orris (at age 63!) in World War 1 in the French Foreign Legion.
 Alden died at the age of 84, six weeks after being struck by a truck in 1920.
-Since the family was from Maine and accustomed to in-ground burials, it is possible that they had this unique plot built to resemble a traditional New England graveyard.Facing the broken column, turn right, then left (you’re going down the side of the raised graveyard) and ahead a few steps to see the in-ground burial of Margaret McKeown on your right, who died at 21 years old in 1864.
+Since the family was from Maine and accustomed to in-ground burials, it is possible that they had this unique plot built to resemble a traditional New England graveyard.Facing the broken column, turn right, then left (you’re going down the side of the raised graveyard) and ahead a few steps to see the in-ground burial of Margaret McKeown on your right (this tomb is just before you get to the end of the aisle).
+Margaret was 21 years old when she died in 1864.
 In-ground burials are unusual and not always advisable in the wet soil of New Orleans, but the earliest Irish and German immigrants were appalled by the custom of above-ground tombs and often chose traditional burial.
 As these immigrant families became more comfortable with our customs (and as discrimination against the Irish in particular encouraged assimilation), even Irish families began to build above-ground tombs.
 Margaret’s tomb features a weeping willow, a symbol of sorrow and mourning, and a lamb, which symbolizes innocence, gentleness, and humility.
 A lamb often adorns the tomb of someone who dies young.

 Facing Margaret’s tomb, turn left and walk toward another large McLellan Family tomb (with even more veterans markers!), then turn right.